gardners/surveysystem/README.md

 | `accesstest`            | check system (filesystem)                                       | GET    | application/text | -                       | - |
 | `fastcgitest`           | check survey access (fastcgi)                                           | GET    | application/text | -                       | - |

 The survey model is sequential. `addanswer`, `updateanswer` are required to submit the answers for question ids in the exact same order as they were recieved.
-Similar with `delanswer` requests, where question ids have to be submitted in reverse order.
+Similar with `delanswer` requests, where question ids have to be submitted in the exact reverse order.